 Operating loss in the fiscal year ended March 31, 2021, was ¥2,332 million, an improvement of ¥1,100 million from the previous fiscal year.
 Key positive factors contributing to the increase in profits included curbed SG&A expenses by ¥2,500 million through emergency measures to reinforce the business revenue structure and suspension of exhibitions, and the disappearance of loss on inventory valuation of ¥1,500 million posted in the previous fiscal year due to the revised inventory valuation method for service parts.
-On the other hand, earnings were adversely affected by a ¥1,700 million decrease in sales volume, a ¥900 million decrease due to lower capacity utilization, a ¥100 million decrease in other factors.
+On the other hand, earnings were adversely affected by a ¥1,700 million decrease in sales volume, a ¥900 million decrease due to lower capacity utilization, a ¥100 million decrease in association with the yen's appreciation, and a ¥200 million decrease in other factors.